Geni Thakor

-Geniben Nagajibhai Thakor is an Indian politician and member of the legislative assembly of Gujarat legislative assembly elected from Vav assembly constituency.
+Geniben Nagajibhai Thakor is an Indian politician and was member of the legislative assembly of Gujarat legislative assembly elected from Vav assembly constituency.
 She contested 2017 Gujarat legislative assembly election from Indian National Congress and won against Shankar Chaudhary of Bharatiya Janata Party.
+She won the 2024 Indian Lok Sabha Elections from Banaskantha constituency, being the only Indian National Congress candidate from Gujarat.

 Political career

-Thakor contested 2012 Gujarat legislative assembly election from Vav but was lost.
+Thakor contested 2012 Gujarat legislative assembly election from Vav but lost.
 She contested 2017 Gujarat legislative assembly election from Vav constituency and won with margin of 6655 votes.
-Thakor is considered as close-aide of Alpesh Thakor by media sources.
+Thakor is considered a close-aide of Alpesh Thakor by media sources.
 She was elected again from Vav in 2022 Gujarat Legislative Assembly election.